-The lone transmission is a 6-speed dual-clutch unit that helps the turbo pull terrifically through its lower gears.
+The lone transmission is a 6-speed dual-clutch automatic that helps the turbo pull terrifically through its lower gears.
 It shifts quickly, and the engine emits a cool blatting sound between gears.
 Unfortunately, Americans don’t get a manual transmission, while Europeans do.

 The hardware isn’t advanced, but the S3 works as a sporty sedan.
 It has a transverse, front-engine layout, with a front strut suspension and a relatively simple four-link torsion-beam rear suspension, plus lowering springs that set it about an inch lower than other A3s.
 It’s basic, but it’s honed.
 Electric power-assist steering is standard and adaptive magnetic-fluid dampers are option.
 Both of these systems, as well as the engine and transmission, are governed by Audi's Drive Select system with Auto, Comfort, Dynamic, and the user-configurable Individual modes.

 The S3 can carve a corner with at least as much vigor as the CLA45.
 The steering's heavy weighting and variable ratio (the teeth on its rack are spaced differently across its span compared to the A3) works well on curved roads, and the dampers smooth out the impact of the 18- or 19-inch summer tires (all-season tires are optional).
 The magnetic dampers only help the formula, improving handling as well as ride quality.

 Comfort & Quality